|Academic Reception||Discipline||New Students|

 F. One additional unit of subjects listed above or any Advanced Placement course

-G. Two (2) units of Fine Arts
+G. One unit of Fine Arts

 A total of 24 units are required for graduation. please note students that do show mastery of subject matter on the EOI or OCCT tests may have a failing coursework grade replaced with a 59.45 (the lowest possible passing grade).

 Credit for extra curricular activities may be earned as follows: